wingify/readme-central/docs/SDK Reference/server-side-sdks/fme-dotnet/fme-dotnet-install.md

 ---
 ## .NET SDK Installation

-To integrate VWO FME SDK into your .NET application, you must first install the SDK through a Python package manager.
-VWO .NET SDK can be installed using NuGet Package Manager [NuGet](https://www.nuget.org/packages/VWO.FME.Sdk).
+To integrate VWO FE SDK into your .NET application, you must first install the SDK through a Python package manager.
+VWO .NET SDK can be installed using NuGet Package Manager [NuGet](https://www.nuget.org/packages/VWO.FE.Sdk).

 ## Requirements